Program philosophy

 The 40 hour volunteer inservice may be completed within any year of your choosing.

-You can only challange your exam once you have completed your classes and volunteerism.
+You can only challange your exam once you have completed your courses and volunteerism.

 Master Gardeners in Training can do their volunteer work wherever they see a horticultural need.
 We accept students from all over, and they are welcome to do their volunteer service in their home communities or at a distance with us.
 Your Communications class will outline the expectations of the volunteer work.